eytan/Bandits.jl/README.md

 # Bandits.jl

-A Julia package for simulating the behavior of new algorithms for solving multi-armed bandit problems, including the stochastic and adversarial bandit problems.
+A Julia package for simulating the behavior of new algorithms for solving multi-armed bandit problems, including the stochastic and contextual problems.